 The Saguenay Sill 1 station is located just inside the first sill connecting the Saguenay Fjord to the St. Lawrence Estuary.
 The salinity of the water (hence its density) determines the type of circulation that renews basin waters.
 These time series extend those first presented in Belzile et al. (2016) and Galbraith et al. (2018).
 A second mooring was deployed just inside the inner and deepest basin of the Fjord (Saguenay Sill 3).
-The sharp changes in temperature (Fig. 14) as well as the increases in salinity in October and December 2021 (Fig. 17) correspond to deep renewal events.
-The slow decrease of salinity from March 2022 onwards is indicative of vertical mixing occurring in the deep basin, which reduces water density and preconditions the fjord to subsequent deep renewal events.
+The sharp decreases in temperature in January, February and March (Fig. 14) as well as the increases in salinity in March (Fig. 17) correspond to deep renewal events.

 The Île Shag (10 m) station shows bottom temperatures close to Îles-de-la-Madeleine that are important to the lobster fishery.
 April and May temperatures were above normal at this station (Fig. 16).
-The Île Shag panel shows with a red line spanning historical dates when spring temperature last increased over 1.5 °C, a temperature associated with increased lobster mobility, as well as the mean date (April 25th) plus and minus 0.5 SD (5 days).
-In 2022, this crossing occurred at a near normal date on April 22th.
-It can then take up to two more weeks for waters to warm at 30 m starting from the time recorded at 10 m.
+The Île Shag panel shows with a red line spanning historical dates when spring temperature last increased over 1.5 °C, a temperature associated with increased lobster mobility, as well as the mean date (April 27th) plus and minus 0.5 SD (4 days).
+In 2021, this crossing occurred on April 10th, 17 days early and among the earliest on record.
+It can then take up to two weeks for waters to warm at 30 m starting from the time recorded at 10 m.

-4.3 AVHRR REMOTE SENSING BLEND
+AVHRR REMOTE SENSING BLEND

-The satellite-based sea surface temperature product used in the previous two years' reports blends data from Pathfinder version 5.3 (4 km resolution for 1982-2020; Casey et al. 2010), Maurice Lamontagne Institute (MLI; 1.1 km resolution for 1985-2013) and Bedford Institute of Oceanography (BIO; 1.5 km resolution for 1997-2022) as detailed in Galbraith et al. (2021).
-The process selects the products with the best percent coverage for every averaging area and period (week or month).
-Monthly (and weekly) temperature composites are calculated from averaged available daily anomalies to which monthly (or weekly) climatological average temperatures are added.
+The satellite-based sea surface temperature product used since last year's report blends data from Pathfinder version 5.3 (4 km resolution for 1982-2021; Casey et al. 2010), Maurice Lamontagne Institute (MLI; 1.1 km resolution for 1985-2013) and Bedford Institute of Oceanography (BIO; 1.5 km resolution for 1997-2021), and monthly temperature composites are calculated from averaged available daily anomalies to which monthly climatological average temperatures are added.
+See Galbraith et al. (2021b) for full details of the processing.